microsoft/BotBuilder-Samples/experimental/adaptive-tool/README.md

 ## Debugging

-Adaptive Tool lets developers debug LG, LU, and dialog files at run time.
-This section covers the steps and shows an example of how to [configure](#configuration), [initialize](#start-bot-runtime-and-complete-initialization), and [debug](#debug-the-runtime) a bot.
+Adaptive Tool lets developers debug LG, LU, and dialog files.
+When using a debugger you set breakpoints in your code, but those breakpoints correspond to classes and methods.
+Setting breakpoints in dialogs, LG and LU files allow you to get breakpoints in specific instances of a template rather than a code breakpoint which applies to all instances.
+This section covers the steps and shows an example of how to [configure](#configuration), [initialize](#start-your-bot-and-complete-initialization), and [debug](#debug-your-runtime) a bot.

 ### Configuration